 As essential as an occasional trip to the dry cleaners can be, it’s important to keep in mind that dry cleaning isn’t some mysterious form of witchcraft, but rather involves putting your suit in a vat of scary industrial-strength chemicals.
 While these chemicals will get your suit clean without making a mess of its insides, they aren’t all that gentle on its outsides.
 And the more you send your suit to the cleaners, the more this will take its toll on the delicate woolen fibers of the cloth.

 Unless a true disaster strikes – in which case dry cleaning may be the only solution – you’d do well to send your suit to the dry cleaners as little as possible.
 And ideally no more than a couple of times per year.
-Also, because dry cleaning can cause chemical fading, be sure to always get the jacket and pants cleaned together; otherwise you might risk ending up with one item a subtly different shade to the other.
+Also, because dry cleaning can cause chemical fading, be sure to always get the jacket and pants cleaned together; otherwise, you might risk ending up with one item a subtly different shade to the other.

 Do: Learn to Fold Your Jacket Properly for Travel

 Many men worry about how to travel with a suit without it arriving at the other end all crushed up and unwearable.
-This shouldn’t actually be a problem, just as long as you know how to care of your suit properly.
+This shouldn’t actually be a problem, just as long as you know how to care for your suit properly.
 Indeed, as delicate as they are, suits can travel surprisingly well.

 The secret is knowing how to fold the jacket.
-First hold it by the collar and pop one shoulder inside-out.
+First, hold it by the collar and pop one shoulder inside-out.
 Now bring the other shoulder around so that it inserts into the first shoulder.
-Your jacket should now be entirely inside-out, and folded in half down the middle with one shoulder covering the other.
+Your jacket should now be entirely inside-out and folded in half down the middle with one shoulder covering the other.
 Fold your pants in two and place them in your suitcase on top of everything else you’ve packed.
 Now, if your jacket will fit in the suitcase without further folding, place it on top of the pants.
-Otherwise fold it once horizontally in the middle and add it to the suitcase.
+Otherwise, fold it once horizontally in the middle and add it to the suitcase.
 Don’t place anything else on top.

-As soon as you arrive at your destination, get your suit on a good hanger and take it in the bathroom while you shower (see above).
+As soon as you arrive at your destination, get your suit on a good hanger and take it to the bathroom while you shower (see above).
 This should help to get any creases out.